xlnfinance/xln/wiki/9_receive_and_pay.md

 ```

-If the outward payment fails (rare, but possible), you will receive it as a failed outward via a pulling request above, then you can credit funds back.
+If the outward payment fails (rare, but possible), you will receive it as a failed outward via a pulling receivedAndFailed request, then you can credit funds back.

+## Fair Login

+You can use built-in authenticator.

 ## Other endpoints